thedanzor/CSS-JS-Guide_rain_warcraft_scene/README.md

 We now have our background animating in and out, i personally went for a 6 second repeating animation that changes the opacity at certain points.
 This is done to minick the fel glow from Warcraft.

-**NOTE:** We are currently animating a large amount of real-estate using 2 large images, this is one of the first performance hits we will see.
+**NOTE:** We're currently animating a large amount of real-estate using 2 large images, this is one of the first performance hits we will see.
 What we could do is split this into slightly smaller animations and that may result in a smoother frame-rate for some low-performance devices.
 However this requires us to overlay a few more images and get there position perfect.
 Later on we do some responsive support so i went with one big image for this example.
 Depending on the graphic device and driver version, screen tearing and flickering happens with this approach.